log in to manage your profile and account

-MOTHER VS. SON: Coldwater Cafe restaurant lawsuit ends abruptly
+CASE CLOSED: Coldwater Cafe restaurant lawsuit ends abruptly

 “We recently made the decision to close our Centerville location.
 With the lease ending, we have decided to explore other options for where a restaurant can thrive within the area and best serve our fans in Montgomery and Greene counties.”

 “Employees from the Centerville location were notified and are able to apply for available positions at other Buffalo Wings & Rings locations.
 We hope our fans in the area will visit us at nearby locations in Monroe, Mason and Liberty Twp., and we hope to be back in Centerville area soon!”

 Wings & Rings operates eight other locations in the Cincinnati area as well as locations in Piqua and Lima.

 Buffalo Wings & Rings was founded in 1984 in Cincinnati and operates 58 restaurants worldwide.
 Its menu includes includes wings, burgers, gyros, wraps, salads, sandwiches and quesadillas.

 Published: Tuesday, May 22, 2018 @ 6:28 AM

 — There will be several chances to see the International Space Station fly over Dayton this week, said Storm Center 7 Meteorologist Kirstie Zontini.